-Programme title and qualifications
+Programme title and qualification

-Postgraduate Degrees of the University of London may be classified.
+Postgraduate qualifications of the University of London may be classified.
 The award certificate will indicate the level of the academic performance achieved by classifying the award.
-The classification of the degree will be based on the ratified marks from the completed assessments.
+The classification of the postgraduate certificate will be based on the ratified marks from the completed assessments.

-The classification system for the MSc, Postgraduate Diploma and Postgraduate Certificate in Management is as follows:
+The classification system for this award is as follows: